 - Testing common workflows.
 Validating the login, adding a product to the cart, and other features manually is a waste of resources.
 Writing a script to assess the accordance of common workflows to previously established requirements, on the other hand, allows a developer to save time and manpower.

 - Multiple device control.
 It’s a regular practice among QA specialists to write scripts for testing an app for different devices.
 Most automation tools enable the multiple device control feature as well.
 Basically, a tester only needs to keep language-specific statements in mind when writing scripts to ensure the test will run smoothly.

 - Extensibility testing.
 Automation tools with an AI base can go as far as to predict if a system is capable of tolerating new features as well as introduce the metrics to measure the app extensibility.

 - Functional testing.
 Applying automation to functional tests allows developers to increase the range of inputs the system will be tested against.

-What is manual mobile app testing?
+What is manual mobile application testing?

 Manual testing is the most basic type of testing and relies on human supervision only.
 This approach presumes that a QA specialist will execute the test on his own from beginning to end without using automated tools, extensions, or scripts.

 While manual testing can be tedious and time-consuming, you can’t avoid it completely.
 Any application needs to be tested manually before tests can be automated.
 The good news is, while for automated tests, companies often have to hire an automation engineer, the manual ones don’t require looking for new talent outside of the team of testers.